victorchall/vlm-caption/README_FLASK_REACT.md

    python app.py
    ```

-   The Flask server will run on `http://localhost:5000`
+   The Flask server will run on `http://localhost:5000` but you can change the port with `--port`.

+### API Endpoints

+The Flask API provides the following endpoints:

+- `POST /api/run` - Starts the captioning process
+- `GET /api/status` - Returns the current status (whether captioning is running)
+- `GET /api/health` - Health check endpoint
+- `GET /api/config` - Get the configuration (from caption.yaml in cwd of the flask api)
+- `POST /api/config` - Modify the configuration (overwrites caption.yaml in cwd of the flask api)

 ### 2. Frontend Setup (React UI)